-- (17)(18) (a) "Tract of record" means an individual parcel of land, irrespective of ownership, that can be identified by legal description, independent of any other parcel of land, using documents on file in the records of the county clerk and recorder's office. - (b) Each individual tract of record continues to be an individual parcel of land unless the owner of the parcel has joined it with other contiguous parcels by filing with the county clerk and recorder: - (i) an instrument of conveyance in which the aggregated parcels have been assigned a legal description that describes the resulting single parcel and in which the owner expressly declares the owner's intention that the tracts be merged; or - (ii) a certificate of survey or subdivision plat that shows that the boundaries of the original parcels have been expunged and depicts the boundaries of the larger aggregate parcel. - (c) An instrument of conveyance does not merge parcels of land under subsection (17)(b)(i) (18)(b)(i) unless the instrument states, "This instrument is intended to merge individual parcels of land to form the aggregate parcel(s) described in this instrument" or a similar statement, in addition to the legal description of the aggregate parcels, clearly expressing the owner's intent to effect a merger of parcels."

-Section 7.
-Section 76-3-501, MCA, is amended to read:
+1 containing less than 160 acres that cannot be described as a one-quarter aliquot part of a United States 2 government section, exclusive of public roadways, in order that the title to the parcels may be sold or otherwise 3 transferred and includes any resubdivision and a condominium.
+The term also means an area, regardless of its 4 size, that provides or will provide multiple spaces for rent or lease on which recreational camping vehicles or 5 mobile homes will be placed.
+6 (17)(18) (a) "Tract of record" means an individual parcel of land, irrespective of ownership, that can be 7 identified by legal description, independent of any other parcel of land, using documents on file in the records of 8 the county clerk and recorder's office.
+9 (b) Each individual tract of record continues to be an individual parcel of land unless the owner of the 10 parcel has joined it with other contiguous parcels by filing with the county clerk and recorder: 11 (i) an instrument of conveyance in which the aggregated parcels have been assigned a legal 12 description that describes the resulting single parcel and in which the owner expressly declares the owner's 13 intention that the tracts be merged; or 14 (ii) a certificate of survey or subdivision plat that shows that the boundaries of the original parcels have 15 been expunded and depicts the boundaries of the larger aggregate parcel.
+16 (c) An instrument of conveyance does not merge parcels of land under subsection (17)(b)(i) (18)(b)(i) 17 unless the instrument states, "This instrument is intended to merge individual parcels of land to form the 18 aggregate parcel(s) described in this instrument" or a similar statement, in addition to the legal description of 19 the aggregate parcels, clearly expressing the owner's intent to effect a merger of parcels."
+20 21 Section 7.
+Section 76-3-501, MCA, is amended to read: 22 "76-3-501.

-- "76-3-501.
 Local subdivision regulations.
-(1) The governing body of every county, city, and town shall adopt and provide for the enforcement and administration of subdivision regulations reasonably providing for: - 25 (1)(a) the orderly development of their jurisdictional areas: - 26 (2)(b) the coordination of roads within subdivided land with other roads, both existing and planned; - 27 (3)(c) the dedication of land for roadways and for public utility easements; - 28 (4)(d) the improvement of roads;
+(1) The governing body of every county, city, and town 23 shall adopt and provide for the enforcement and administration of subdivision regulations reasonably providing 24 for: 25 (1)(a) the orderly development of their jurisdictional areas; 26 (2)(b) the coordination of roads within subdivided land with other roads, both existing and planned; 27 (3)(c) the dedication of land for roadways and for public utility easements; 28 (4)(d) the improvement of roads;